php-repos/phpkg-documentations/getting-started.md

 ### Adding packages

 For adding any packages to your application you can use the `add` command.
 For example, if you want to use the `test-runner` package, you can simply copy its URL from GitHub and run the following command:

 ```shell
 saeghe add https://github.com/saeghe/test-runner.git
 ```

-As you see, there is no intermediate repository website for packages, you can directly use their git url.
+As you see, there is no intermediate repository website for packages, you can directly use their git URL.

 After running this command, there will be three changes in your application:
 - Test runner source code will be added under the `Packages` directory.